agasthik/aws-csa-2017/README.md

   - Only Static website can be hosted.
 Auto scaling, Load Balancing etc. all managed automatically.

-  - You can tag buckets to track costs
+  - You can tag buckets (or any AWS resoruce) to track costs.
+Tags consist of keys and (optional) value pairs.

   - Lifecycle management of objects can be set. e.g. move to Glacier after 30 days